Research Basics

 300

 A researcher realizes their study will involve interviewing teenagers and must therefore take extra care to get both teen assent and parent or guardian permission.
-This situation arises because teens fall into what category of participants?
+This situation arises because teens fall into this category of participants.

 What are vulnerable populations?